7M Films

 7M Films is an American talent management company based in Los Angeles.
-Founded in 2021 by Robert Shinn, it has been described as a cult by the media due to its ties to the Shekinah Church, and has faced several lawsuits.
-It was the subject of the Netflix documentary film Dancing for the Devil: The 7M TikTok Cult.
+Founded in 2021 by Robert Shinn and his son Isaiah Shinn, it has been described as a cult by the media due to its ties to the Shekinah Church, and has faced several lawsuits.
+It was the subject of the 2024 Netflix documentary series Dancing for the Devil: The 7M TikTok Cult.
 It represents social media personalities, mostly TikTokers.

 In addition to 7M Films, Shinn is the owner of at least twelve other entertainment-adjacent businesses in California.
 Businesses that are part of this include: Glory Bag Records, IP Random Film, IHD Studio, Shinn Entertainment Corp., RCP Financial and Alpha Plus Realty.